canalplus/rx-player/doc/Getting_Started/Migration_From_v3/Player_Types.md

 ## `IAudioTrackPreference` / `ITextTrackPreference` / `IVideoTrackPreference`

-The `IAudioTrackPreference`, `ITextTrackPreference` and `IVideoTrackPreference` public types have been removed as the corresponding API do not exist anymore.
+The `IAudioTrackPreference`, `ITextTrackPreference` and `IVideoTrackPreference` public types have been removed as the corresponding APIs do not exist anymore.

 ## `IDefaultAudioTrackOption` / `IDefaultTextTrackOption`